Mustangs: An American Icon

 A question often asked is “What is the problem with the BLM managing the horses and taking some out?”.
 Managing wildlife is dangerous and interferes with nature taking its course.
 Surprisingly, the BLM also keeps the population of cougars, bears, and wolves down.
 These are the wild horses’ and burros’ natural predators and keep the numbers in balance for the herds.
 Between 1926 and 1995 in Yellowstone National Park, there was a campaign to eliminate the gray wolf because of the extent of their population.11 They were nearly all wiped out.
 Consequently, the elk and deer population grew quickly.
 Aspen trees were decimated, cottonwoods and willows were demolished, and stream beds were ruined.
 The authorities saw that they were wrong in removing the wolves, and not only stopped killing them, but also added twenty more from Canada.
 Today, the deer, elk, rodents, and many other wildlife populations are kept in check because of the gray wolf.
 If the mustangs’ and burros’ predators would stop being killed, they too would help keep the horse population in check.
 If the livestock were taken off the wild horses’ and burros’ protected land, there would be more than enough for the horses.
 Currently, 177 wild horse and burro herds remain on 31.6 million acres, which surprisingly, is only 11% of BLM acreage.12

 One false claim of the BLM is that the wild horse and burro helicopter roundups are not stressful to the horses, and that they do everything they can to ensure the wild horses and burros don’t get injured.
 However, many mustangs suffer severe injuries and even death, or are euthanized due to “pre-existing” conditions.
-Stallions try to get back to their families and mares and foals are separated—this creates intense stress.
+Stallions attempt to reclaim their families and mares and foals are separated—this creates intense stress.

 2009 Roundup in the Pryor Mountains